mopemope/meghanada-emacs/README.md

 ### meghanada-search-everywhere

-It does a full text search based search (class, method, symbol (field)).
+It does a full-text search based search (class, method, symbol (field)).

 ### meghanada-search-everywhere-ex

-It does a full text search expert-mode (Enter a query for Lucene).
+It does a full-text search expert-mode (Enter a query for Lucene).

 Here is a list of fields that can be used in the search.